stefwalter/blog/content/technical/open-source-services.md

 infrastructure as code, and so on.
 It's been hard to find a single problem that an existing practice doesn't solve.

-It turns out many engineering teams working have come to that same conclusion.
+It turns out many experienced engineering teams have come to that same conclusion.
 Rapid deployment of changes to services is a powerful capability highly sought after.
 For example,
 [GitHub deploys changes before they're merged](https://github.blog/2015-06-02-deploying-branches-to-github-com/).